TableOne Flow Pre-launch

 What changes on your next Table 1

 The CP sees a complete document, not a first draft.
-Review stays in the app — each criterion marked Accepted or Needs revision, comments anchored to the criterion, not to a paragraph in a Word document that has moved.
+Review stays in the app — each criterion receives a decision (Endorse, Request change, Blocker, or Ask drafter), with comments anchored to the criterion, not to a paragraph in a Word document that has moved.

 Your name is on the report for the life of the Public Report, which may outlast the company that published it.
 Every change is logged against a named identity with a timestamp.
 Evidence is pinned to the criterion it justifies.
-When the report is published, you export the Table 1 and the evidence as a structured record independent of the tool that produced it.
-If that report is queried and the drafting record is an email thread and a folder, the exposure is yours.
+When the report is published, you export the Table 1 as a structured record independent of the tool that produced it.
+When that record is read — by a successor CP, an auditor, or the ASX — the drafting history is in the record, not in an email thread.

 Built for the sole CP today.
 Designed for the full Table 1 team — same office, distributed teams, or different firms — when you need it.